gabrielmountains/VIX-Tracking-Fund-Construction/README.md

 <h5>Global Volatility Instruments:</h5> Explore incorporating volatility instruments from global markets to diversify exposure beyond the US market.

-<h5>Derivatives and Structured Products:</h5> Consider the use of options, futures, and structured products to gain exposure to volatility in a more capital-eZicient manner.
+<h5>Derivatives and Structured Products:</h5> Consider the use of options, futures, and structured products to gain exposure to volatility in a more capital-efficient manner.
 This includes exploring VIX options and futures for direct exposure.
 <br />